Deep packet inspection: Net neutrality

-Hardware
+Hardware and software

 There is a greater emphasis being placed on deep packet inspection - this comes in light after the rejection of both the SOPA and PIPA bills.
 Many current DPI methods are slow and costly, especially for high bandwidth applications.
 More efficient methods of DPI are being developed.
 Specialized routers are now able to perform DPI; routers armed with a dictionary of programs will help identify the purposes behind the LAN and internet traffic they are routing.
 Cisco Systems is now on their second iteration of DPI enabled routers, with their announcement of the CISCO ISR G2 router.